-Tallow is a fairly broad term that could relate to culinary and industrial products, including bio-diesel, but we will stick to the culinary variety for obvious reasons!
+Tallow is a reasonably broad term related to culinary and industrial products, including bio-diesel, but we will stick to the culinary variety for obvious reasons!

 Tallow is a rendered animal fat derived from cow fat or sheep fat.

-Lard is another rendered animal fat, but this is typically rendered pig fat.
+Lard is another rendered animal fat, but this is typically pig fat.

 Fat is also often trimmed from around internal organs such as the kidneys.